treeverse/lakeFS/docs/reference/commands.md

 #### Options

 ```
+      --base-uri string   base URI used for lakeFS address parse
   -c, --config string     config file (default is $HOME/.lakectl.yaml)
   -h, --help              help for lakectl
       --no-color          don't use fancy output colors (default when not attached to an interactive terminal)
 ```